 2. ASK FOR AN EXTENDED CLOSING

-Because the odds are in your favor selling in a buyer’s market, you can negotiate for an extended closing.
+Because the odds are in your favor selling in a seller's market, you can negotiate for an extended closing.

 3. HAVE YOUR FINANCES IN ORDER

-As a buyer in a buyer’s market, the competition for homes is higher, and buying a home will be more complicated than selling one.
+As a buyer in a seller’s market, the competition for homes is higher, and buying a home will be more complicated than selling one.

 4. MAKE YOUR HOME MARKET READY

-This gives you an advantage when you decide to sell your home, but requires a delicate balancing act to line up your own home to purchase at the same time.
+This gives you as the seller an advantage when you're selling your home, but requires a delicate balancing act to line up your own home to purchase at the same time.

-One way to use your leverage as a buyer in a seller's market is to arrange for a sale contingency.
+One way to use your leverage as a buyer in a buyer's market is to arrange for a sale contingency.

-This is a clause in your agreement that the purchase of that home is based on the sale of your other home.Verify my mortgage eligibility (Jun 14th, 2021)
+This is a clause in your agreement that the purchase of that home is based on the sale of your other home.Verify your mortgage eligibility (May 20th, 2022)